dskinnion/Gov1347_Blog/posts/2_Blog_Post_Econ.md

 #### Residuals

 We should then wonder if the predictive powers of the models vary significantly over time.
 To check this, we plot the residuals of our data over time.
+If there is a clear pattern, then there is evidence to suggest that the models are better predictors for some time periods compared to others.

 ![Residuals Plot](../figures/Econ_residuals.png)